Here, I’m going to present a big list of the reasons why small businesses need a website.

 Even you don’t need to spend the entire day sitting in your office and work until 3 or 4 AM.

-The business website will provide all the information your customers need and walk them through whole buying journey while you are enjoying your sleeping hours.
+The business website will provide all the information your customers need and walk them through the whole buying journey while you are enjoying your sleeping hours.

 In this era of eCommerce and digitalization, do you want to compromise on such a crucial thing?